Search

 6. Office space and appropriate computer facilities at the SAO are provided by NOT.

 7. Like other staff, students work under the authority of the Director, who determines and coordinates the functional tasks to be performed during the 30% of their time.
-The rest of their time is free for work on their thesis project; a NOT staff member will be assigned to monitor their progress in cooperation with their thesis supervisor at their home institute.
+The rest of their time is free for work on their thesis project.

 How to apply